 You'll get more energy and make better gains with complex carbs.
-Lean protein - skinless chicken breast/turkey breast, lean beef, white fish, tuna, eggs, skim milk, cottage cheese, greek yogurt.
-You'll need adequate amount of protein and amino acids Healthy fats - omega-3 essential fatty acids found in monounsaturated
+Protein - skinless chicken breast/turkey breast, lean beef, white fish, tuna, eggs, whole milk, cottage cheese, greek yogurt.
+You'll need adequate amount of protein and amino acids to repair Healthy fats - omega-3 essential fatty acids found in monounsaturated